Health Finance and Management

 The goal of this certificate program is to facilitate the development of knowledge and skills in the areas of management, finance and leadership within healthcare.
 The primary focus of the program is the U.S. health system.
 This certificate program can be completed online.

-The intended audience includes current degree students in the Bloomberg School of Public Health who are interested in health management and finance issues, except MPH students enrolled in the Management and Leadership concentration.
-Non-degree students who want to focus exclusively on current topics in health services management and finance are also welcome to apply for the certificate program.
+The intended audience includes current degree students in the Bloomberg School of Public Health who are interested in health management and finance issues.
+MPH students enrolled in the Management and Leadership concentration and JHSPH MAS degree students are not eligible to apply.
+Non-degree students who want to focus exclusively on current topics in health services management and finance are encouraged to apply for the certificate program.
+Please note: for non-degree students, applications must reflect a first or third term start date.